 Indigenous Languages and the Australian Deaf Sign Language [Auslan] are addressed separately.

 This page looks at Languages Other Than English learning in all states & territories.
-This includes programs, places including schools, government support and encouragement, national strategies and more.
+It includes programs, places including schools, government support and encouragement, national strategies and more.

 States & Territories